 Before you start describing your b2b personas you need to find out what is your target audience to be able to describe each of the people within your b2b target audience.
 This is widely used in marketing to eliminate people who do not belong in this category.

 Eliminate because they most likely won’t or cannot buy for any reason.

 It is a prequalification process for your prospects where you use a targeted message, so your readers and consumers know whether the product fits them or not.

-So, in b2b marketing, the target audience is a group of people who are having something similar which you see meaningful and important to you and your company.
+So, in b2b marketing, the target audience is a group of people who are having something similar which you see as meaningful and important to you and your company.
 This could mean that anybody who is a finance manager in the manufacturing industry in the UK is in your target audience for example.

-B2B target audience is determined based on the solution you are promoting, which means each company have a different target audience and each product has a different target audience too.
+B2B target audience is determined based on the solution you are promoting, which means each company has a different target audience and each product has a different target audience too.
 It all comes down to the features and benefits of the product.

 Let me give you an example.

 Milk and Lactose-free Milk